elipollock/elipollock.github.io/_posts/2019-03-18-halfmarathon.md

 | 10   | 5 |   | 4x1 |   | 5 |         | 10               |
 | 11   |   | 4 |     | 4 |   | 3, easy | 13.1 (Race Day!) |

+## Shoes
+I'm generally a fan of "minimalist" running shoes that don't have a lot of drop between the back and front of the foot.
+For a while I had a pair of Merrells (I think the Trail Glove), but before my most recent training cycle I thought I'd get some new shoes.
+I ended up buying a pair of Altra Escalantes after trying them on in a store, and have not regretted that decision at all.
+For one thing, the toe box is larger than most other shoes, and the shoe material over the toes is flexible enough to allow the toes to spread out.
+This gives a nice "natural" feel when running.
+Additionally, although they are still a minimalist shoe, there is some cushioning in the sole that feels really nice.
+They aren't necessarily good all-purpose athletic shoes, but for running they feel incredible.

 ## Diet
 I don't really have a "training diet," as I try to eat healthy all the time.
 I'm fairly flexible when it comes to what I eat, and as a grad student I'm always on the lookout for free food, but I usually stick to the following when I'm feeding myself.
 Maybe the most idiosyncratic thing about what I eat is the fact that I'd what you might call a humaneitarian.
 This means I try to only eat meat if I know that it comes from an animal that was humanely raised, ideally in an environmentally sustainable way.
 As a result, I pay more for meat but tend to eat less of it.